dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/knarql-syntax.rst

 Values
 ******
 Values can only be represented by a query variable.
 Value literals are currently not supported.
 To restrict a value, a FILTER has to be used.
+Without a FILTER, all the instances of a value are returned.

 Required Type Annotations
 *************************